Reviews You Can Rely On

 • 5

-Bottom Line Dependable audio and the full suite of high-end features at a price that won't break the bankImpressive sound and solid user experience, less impressive noise cancellation and battery lifeTrades wireless ease for great sound, comfort, and a pleasantly low priceForgoing flash for a great fit and impressive sound at a great price, these wired earbuds are hard to argue withFor the price, this performance is hard to beat
+Bottom Line Dependable audio and the full suite of high-end features at a price that won't break the bankImpressive sound and solid user experience, less impressive noise cancellation and battery lifeTrades wireless ease for great sound, comfort, and a pleasantly low priceForgoing flash for a great fit and impressive sound at a great price, these wired earbuds are hard to argue withFor the price, the overall performance is hard to beat, but they lack true active noise cancellation

 Rating Categories EarFun Air Pro 4 Nothing Ear Wireless Linsoul KZ ZSN Pro X UliX Rider - 3.5mm JLab Go Air Pop+